deepj/inv/Readme.md

 If the user has multiple overlapping accesses at the time of the request, then `access_level` is the highest `level` of these accesses.

-### Accesses Api
+### Accesses API

-The next step is to create an api for accesses.
+The next step is to create an API for accesses.

 ```
 curl http://localhost:3000/accesses -H 'Authentication: Token ACTUAL_TOKEN_HERE'
 ```

-In the sucecss scenario this should return `200 OK` with:
+In the success scenario this should return `200 OK` with:

 ```
 {